-Academic Achievement recognition will be calculated and awarded at the completion of the 14-week fall, spring, and summer periods.
-Students carrying a full load of 12 credits during a 14-week fall, spring, and summer period and earning a term GPA of 3.50 to 3.69 will be recognized for their academic achievement.
-Students completing a minimum total of 18 credits in a year (May 1st-April 30th) but fewer than 12 credits in any one 14-week period and earning a cumulative GPA of 3.50 to 3.69 will be recognized for academic achievement for the previous academic year.
+Academic Achievement recognition will be calculated and awarded at the completion of term (fall, spring, and summer).
+Students carrying a full load of 12 credits during a term (fall, spring, and summer) and earning a term GPA of 3.50 to 3.69 will be recognized for their academic achievement.
+Students completing a minimum total of 18 credits in a year (May 1st-April 30th) but fewer than 12 credits in any one term (fall, spring, and summer) and earning a cumulative GPA of 3.50 to 3.69 will be recognized for academic achievement for the previous academic year.
 A letter from the Dean of Students is sent to each student receiving this recognition.